President of Belarus: Powers and duties

 The president appoints the chairperson of the Supreme Court, and can dismiss this chairperson and other judges.
 The president is supposed to deliver annual messages to the Parliament, and has the right to participate in the sessions of Parliament and its bodies.
 In instances of strike, the president has the right, in instances specified in the law, to defer or suspend a strike for a period not exceeding three months.
 In international affairs, it is the president's duty to conduct negotiations and sign international treaties, and to appoint and recall diplomatic representatives of the Republic.

-Not only the president is the head of government, they are the social leader of Belarus.
+Not only is the president the head of government, they are the social leader of Belarus.
 The president delivers messages to the citizens several times a year and can issue decrees to establish red letter days and national holidays.
 The president is the main authority for the granting of Belarusian citizen and can present state decorations to honored individuals.
 The president also has the ability to determine the status of asylum seekers and grant pardons to convicted citizens.

 As the supreme commander-in-chief of the Belarusian Armed Forces, the president has the duty to protect the Belarusian territory from internal and external forces.
 The president can call for a state of emergency in the following cases: natural disasters, a catastrophe, or unrest involving violence or the threat of violence.
 Regardless if the declaration affects the entire country or sections of it, the Council of the Republic must be notified by the president and must seek their approval within three days of notification.
 The same rules applies if the president issues a state of martial law in the event of a possible military action against Belarus.
 The president has to form and head the Security Council of the Republic of Belarus, and can appoint and dismiss the state secretary of the Security Council and the Supreme Command of the Armed Forces.